Useful and Practical Holiday Gifts That No One Would Think To Buy For Themselves

 Practical gifts; possibly one of the most underrated gift categories?
 Getting a practical gift for someone for the holidays can seem a little dull on the surface, but when it is something that you know they are going to use, and is something that you know they are unlikely to treat themselves to, makes for a winning gift.
 Giving a practical and useful gift is all about something that will get used, rather than just sitting on a shelf (or re-gifted when you’re not looking).
 It is all about giving a gift that the recipient didn’t know they needed.
 Plus, as it has been found before, that many gifts fall flat and are a little underwhelming, simply because the person giving is focused on sentiment and cuteness, rather than something being ideal and practical.
 In fact, really, the gifts that people prefer, tend to be the ones that are easy to use.
 They can seem a little boring, though, right?
 Socks, anyone?
 They’re often labelled as a bad gift, but you can bet that they will get plenty of wear out of them.

 But having a gift that is practical, as well as appealing, doesn’t have to be something that can’t come together.
-So with that in mind, here are some useful gifts, that aren’t boring, and in some cases, are rather appealing.
+So with that in mind, here are some useful gifts, like ones from this site, that aren’t boring, and in some cases, are rather appealing.
 Plus, they are the kind of thing that someone will use, but are unlikely to buy for themselves.

 - Cheese Board: if you have got a foodie friend that loves cheese, then there is nothing better than a proper cheese board to display cheese during meals and parties.
 Plus, if you choose a super chic marble one, it is perfectly Instagrammable, and can be used again and again.